 The Vilje field was discovered in 2003 by well 25/4-9 S. The Heimdal Formation reservoir was encountered at 2,135 m TVD MSL with 61 m gross sand (56 m net).
 The sand had very good reservoir properties and was oil-bearing with undersaturated oil.
 Production from the nearby Heimdal field and Frigg field had caused depletion of the regional aquifer by approximately 18 bars.
-Based on the well results, the oil water contact (OWC) has been determined at various levels between 2,195 and 2,198 m TVD MSL, and the current OWC is expected to be influenced locally by depletion and production.
+Based on the well results, the oil water contact (OWC) has been determined at various levels between 2,195 and 2,198 m below mean sea-level (mTVD MSL), and the current OWC is expected to be influenced locally by depletion and production.